 Moderation and Assessment Consistency: When multiple classes run during a school year, all assessment tasks and coursework must be moderated.
-This moderation is essential, particularly in Units 3 & 4, to ensure that teachers can create an accurate rank of student school-assessed results to statistically moderate to an accurate bell-curve.
-Teachers must ensure that all students are treated in a fair and consistent manner, particularly in the case of assessment activities and tasks.
+Moderation between multiple classes should include a blind marking process to ensure consistency for cross-marking.
+This moderation is essential, particularly in Units 3 & 4, to ensure that teachers can create an accurate rank of student school-assessed results to statistically moderate to an accurate bell curve.
+Teachers must ensure that all students are treated fairly and consistently, particularly in the case of assessment activities and tasks.
 Under no circumstances where multiple classes for a subject exist should there be different arrangements between classes.
 This includes the actual task, the time allowed for the task and the date/s of the task (as set out in the SAC Calendar).
-Where possible, where multiple classes for a subject exist, SACs can be scheduled for a Wednesday afternoon or during a whole year level study period in timed, exam conditions.
-Assessment task dates cannot be changed without a prior discussion with the Sub-School Leader and a letter / notification must be given to students outlining the new arrangements.
+Where possible, where multiple classes for a subject exist, SACs can be scheduled for a Wednesday afternoon or during a whole year-level study period in timed, exam conditions.
+Assessment task dates cannot be changed without a prior discussion with the Sub-School Leader and a letter/notification must be given to students outlining the new arrangements.
 This should only occur due to unforeseen or unavoidable circumstances.
+For subjects with a single class, it is recommended that teachers partner up with a teacher from another school who is running that subject to ensure that accurate assessment is occurring.